 Currently, there are an estimated 21.5 million people struggling with a substance use disorder in the United States, according to the National Survey on Drug Use and Health.
-In the wake of the opioid epidemic, the numbers associated with opioid overdose deaths is increasing.
-The current estimation is approximately 115 people die each day as a result of an opioid overdose.
+In the wake of the opioid epidemic, the numbers associated with opioid overdose deaths are increasing.
+The current estimation is approximately 115 people die each day as a result of opioid overdose.

 Table of Contents

 Addiction treatment is an important facet of recovery from drug and alcohol abuse.
 Countless people seek drug rehab options, each year, to help them overcome these and other disorders.
 Understanding what addiction treatment is and how it works is essential to obtaining the best addiction care.
 Read on to learn more about addiction treatment and what if offers.